VergillR/novaprisma-light-theme/README.md

 # NovaPrisma Light

-Light theme variation for VS, specifically designed for long programming sessions and being as less harmful and straining as possible to the eyes.
-Best used with the Fira Code font.
-The theme aims to be easily readable while maintaining an esthetically pleasant appearance.
+Light theme variations for VS, specifically designed for long programming sessions and being as less harmful and straining to the eyes.
+Two versions (bold and normal) are supplied so you can choose the one which looks best with your font.
+The NovaPrisma themes aim to be easily readable while maintaining an esthetically pleasant appearance.

 ## Design